19sriram/Pokemon/pokemon/README.md

 ## Improvements
 1. I can see why the content isn't updating fast enough in slow 3G or slow 4G network.
 Need to see what is the FCP.
+2. Need to change it to vite pretty soon but I can live with CRA for now.